Skip to content

 Saint Peter’s Square is in front of St. Peter’s Basilica, dating back to 1667.
 It can accommodate nearly 200,000 people who gather inside it on important and momentous occasions.

-The square extends over an area of 372 metres and is decorated with 140 statues of saints.
-There are fountains on both sides and in the centre.
-There is also an Egyptian obelisk that was moved to the square in 1586.
+The square extends over 372 metres and is decorated with 140 statues of saints.
+Fountains are on both sides and in the centre.
+An Egyptian obelisk was moved to the square in 1586.

 Vatican Library